-Know that what you say can never influence your marks
+What you say can never influence your marks

 We do not release myExperience reports until your results are officially published.

-Provide constructive feedback to help us make decisions
+Constructive feedback helps us make decisions

 Your feedback is a source of evidence for the purposes of promotion and awards.

 We read all student comments.
-Your comments make a big difference. in 2017 we read over 10,000 comments.
+Your comments make a big difference.

 A page is available in Moodle soon so teaching staff can let students know how student feedback has led to positive change in your courses.